 Cumulative time in the ranks of assistant professor and associate professor on term in the Faculty of Arts and Sciences may not exceed nine years (plus any extensions as provided in Section III.F).
-This nine-year maximum includes any year in which the individual holds the rank of lecturer convertible.
+This nine-year maximum includes any year in which the faculty member holds the rank of lecturer convertible.

 Reappointment of persons holding term appointments is not automatic and requires careful evaluation of a candidate's work by the members of the department eligible to vote on reappointment.
-Chairs, in consultation with the Dean of the FAS or the Dean's designees are responsible for ensuring the development and effectiveness of mentoring programs for nontenured faculty.
-Chairs or their delegates are expected to keep non-tenured faculty members informed of the department's procedure for appointments and promotions and every year to discuss with all individuals the department's assessment of their progress and prospects.
+Chairs, in consultation with the Dean of the FAS or the Dean's designees are responsible for ensuring the development and effectiveness of mentoring programs for non-tenured faculty.
+Chairs or their delegates are expected to keep non-tenured faculty members informed of the department's procedure for appointments and promotions and every year to discuss with them the department's assessment of their progress and prospects.
 The chair or chair's delegate is also expected to inquire about those faculty members' teaching (including that in interdisciplinary programs), ongoing and published research and scholarship, and University service.
-Chairs should also advise non-tenured ladder faculty on the optimal timing and use of their leaves of absence in developing their research and teaching excellence.
-(Please see Section XVII).
+Chairs should also advise non-tenured ladder faculty on the optimal timing and use of their leaves of absence in developing their research and teaching excellence (see Section XVII).

 For non-tenured members of the faculty whose terms of appointment are three years or more, it is a department's responsibility to review formally their accomplishments and promise as members of the profession.
 Such a review should take place during the penultimate year of each appointment in the non-tenure ranks.
 Each individual faculty member should be notified in writing that such a review will take place and asked to submit any relevant publications or works in progress.
-The chair should also ask any appropriate program or institute director(s) about the individual's contributions to that program or institute.
+The chair should also ask any appropriate program or institute director(s) about the person's contributions to that program or institute.
 Assistant professors may be reviewed for promotion to associate professor on term at any time.
 They must be reviewed no later than their sixth year in the rank of assistant professor.
 Those promoted to associate professor on term will be appointed for a term equal to their remaining eligible time in the non-tenure ranks (plus any extensions as provided in Section III.F).
-Faculty in to the rank of associate professor on term will be reviewed for tenure no later than their penultimate year in the non-tenure ranks (plus any extensions as provided in Section III.F).
+Faculty in either non-tenure rank may be reviewed for promotion to tenure at any time, but all those promoted to the rank of associate professor on term will be reviewed for tenure no later than their penultimate year in the non-tenure ranks (plus any extensions as provided in Section III.F).
 This tenure review will include assessments by experts outside of Yale.